-Signalling validation errors on identifying properties are specified with a maximum of 1,000 records per specific validation.
-This is done by means of the validation report sent to the bank via DLR.
 DNB has developed a dashboard to assess the quality of the SCV files.
 Based on that dashboard, banks receive an overview of the results of the assessment of the delivered SCV files.

-Findings from manual and randomised checks
+Findings from plausibility and randomised checks

-Manual and random checks are supplemental to the aforementioned checks based on validation rules and markings.
-These manual checks provide an insight into the accuracy and plausibility of the data in the SCV file.
+Plausibility checks on (samples of) content are supplemental to the aforementioned checks based on validation rules and markings.
+These checks provide an insight into the accuracy and plausibility of the data in the SCV file.
 We aim to further automate these checks.
-Possible findings include, for example, incorrect address details (i.e. wrong postcode/town combination), the use of dummy data (which is unusable for payouts), the incorrect application of markings for escrow accounts or the lack of product types where these are required given the bank's business model.
+Possible findings include, for example, incorrect address details (i.e. wrong postcode/town combination), the use of dummy data (which is unusable for payouts), the incorrect application of markings for escrow accounts or the lack of product types where these are expected given the bank's business model.